APA Division 16 Committee on Ethnic Minority AffairsNATIONAL DIRECTORY

 Dr. Long’s research agenda aims to bridge the research to practice gap, particularly for traditionally under-served ethnic minority communities.
 This interest has sparked three facets of my research agenda, each of which serves to address issues of equity in behavioral health treatment in education and mental health.
 These facets include: promoting the adoption of and treatment integrity to evidence-based interventions (EBIs) in schools, with the ultimate aim to increase access to quality services in high-need schools; expanding behavioral health research with ethnically diverse populations; and extending knowledge of how EBIs can be culturally responsive through investigations of the influence of sociocultural variables on students’ treatment engagement and outcomes.
 I teach the doctoral seminar on diversity to clinical and school psychology students and, since 2015, have been an active member of the Committee on Diversity and Outreach in Psychology at the Department of Psychology at Louisiana State University.

-Dr. Malone’s primary research interest relates to the multicultural and diversity issues embedded in the training and practice of school psychology.
-Specifically, she focuses on multicultural competence, the ability to work effectively with diverse populations through the application of cultural knowledge and to demonstrate awareness of and sensitivity to cultural issues.
-The overarching themes of her research are as follows: identification of multicultural competencies, development of multicultural competence through education and training, and the relationship between culturally competent practice and K-12 student outcomes.
+Dr. Malone’s primary research interest relates to multicultural and diversity issues embedded in the training and practice of school psychology.
+Specifically, Dr. Malone focuses on multicultural competence, the ability to work effectively with diverse populations through the application of cultural knowledge and to demonstrate awareness of and sensitivity to cultural issues.
+The overarching themes of her research are: 1) development of multicultural competence through education and training, 2) diversification of the profession on all levels (i.e., graduate students, practitioners, faculty, professional leaders), and 3) the relationship between culturally responsive practice and PK-12 student outcomes.

 New Jersey City University

-Dr. Nascimento’s current research focuses on resilience and self-esteem of children who are victims of bullying because they identify as or are perceived to be LGBTQ.
-Other research focuses on second language acquisition issues, particularly of immigrant and refugee groups, and the role of language development issues as a root for labeling behavior as socially maladaptive.
+Dr. Nascimento’s area of expertise include faculty-led travel abroad programs as a way to instill multicultural sensitivity and resilience and self-esteem of children who are victims of bullying because they identify as or are perceived to be LGBTQ.
+He is also interested in second language acquisition issues, particularly of immigrant and refugee groups and the role of language development issues as a root for labeling behavior as socially maladaptive.

 Cleveland State University